ihtkas/farm/README.md

 Farm provides a platform to achieve this.
 Sellers can post ads for their product and buyers can  request to buy them.
 Travellers can pick up and deliver the product for a nominal cost compared to expenses for dealers.
 Farm app matches these requests efficiently and makes everyone lives easier.

-Why Am I writing this?
+####Why Am I writing this?
-   To get hands on experience on various backend techs like Microservice architectur, Kafka Queues, RDBMS(postrgres), NoSQL(cassandra), gRPC, protobuf, REST APIs.
+   To get hands on experience on various backend techs like Microservice architectur, Kafka streams, RDBMS(postrgres), NoSQL(cassandra), gRPC, protobuf, REST APIs.
 I have used some of these in professional career and read about some from online resources.
-I decided to use all of them and understand these with first hand experience.
+I decided to use all of them and understand these with first hand experience in this project.

-TODO:
+###TODO:
-   REST APIs implementation
+- REST APIs implementation
-   Design matching algorithm
+- Design matching algorithm
-   Async processing using Kafka streams
+- Async processing using Kafka streams
-   Use open source IAM
+- Use open source IAM